pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

     >
     > Alternatively, you can also click the endpoint name to view its details and click **...** > **Code Example** in the upper-right corner.

-4. In the dialog box, select the environment and language that you want to use to call the endpoint, and then copy the code example.
+4. In the dialog box, select the environment that you want to use to call the endpoint, and then copy the code example.

     > **Note:**
     >